marmelab/gremlins.js/README.md

   })
 ```

-Each particular gremlin or mogwai has its own customization methods, check the documentation for details.
+Each particular gremlin or mogwai has its own customization methods, check the source for details.

 **Tip**: For more information on configurable functions check [this blog post about service closures](http://redotheweb.com/2013/11/13/from-objects-to-functions-service-closures.html).